tendermint/tendermint/spec/abci++/abci++_app_requirements.md

 Nevertheless, as all ABCI calls are now synchronous, ABCI messages using the same connection are still received in sequence.

-#### FinalizeBlock
+#### BeginBlock - DeliverTx - EndBlock

-When the consensus algorithm decides on a block, Tendermint uses `FinalizeBlock` to send the decided block's data to the Application, which uses it to transition its state.
+When the consensus algorithm decides on a block, Tendermint uses the sequence of calls to `BeginBlock`, `DeliverTx` and `EndBlock` to send the decided block's data to the Application, which uses it to transition its state.

 The Application must remember the latest height from which it